vmware-tanzu/thepodlets/README.md

 # The Podlets Podcast

-Exploring Cloud Native, one buzzword at a time!
+Exploring cloud native, one buzzword at a time!

 ## Ways to suggest an episode